Kalininskiy St-petersburg, Russia Travel Guide

 Autumn cools, averaging 5-10°C (41-50°F), with shorter daylight.
 Precipitation often consists of persistent drizzle.
 Winters are cold and snowy, having temperatures typically from -5°C to 0°C (23-32°F).
 Daylight hours shorten, creating a distinct, often magical atmosphere with snowfall.
 Spring brings a gradual warming, with temperatures rising from 5-10°C (41-50°F).

 St. Petersburg has specific weather conditions for travelers to note.
-Extreme cold and heavy snowfall appear in winter, potentially causing travel disruptions.
+Extreme cold and heavy snowfall appear in winter, potentially causing travel delays.
 The Neva River and canals freeze, stopping water activities.
 While rare, occasional powerful winds and heavy rain occur in autumn and spring.

 (June-August)